yzyouzhang/yzyouzhang.github.io/index.md

 I am a PhD student at the [Audio Information Research Lab](https://labsites.rochester.edu/air/), University of Rochester, working with [Prof. Zhiyao Duan](https://hajim.rochester.edu/ece/sites/zduan/).
 Take a look at [my CV](./You_Neil_Zhang_CV_2023_Sep.pdf).

 My research interests lie in speech and audio processing for virtual and augmented reality.
-My recent work has focused on **personalized spatial audio, synthetic speech detection, and audio-visual rendering and analysis**.
+My recent work has focused on **personalized spatial audio, audio deepfake detection, and audio-visual rendering and analysis**.
 In my spare time, I am fond of movies, paddle boarding, and traveling.

 If you are interested in my research,